 6

-| @Override public PersonViewHolder onCreateViewHolder(ViewGroup viewGroup, int i) { View v = LayoutInflater.from(viewGroup.getContext()).inflate(R.layout.item, viewGroup, false ); PersonViewHolder pvh = new PersonViewHolder(v); return pvh; } |
+| @Overridepublic PersonViewHolder onCreateViewHolder(ViewGroup viewGroup, int i) { View v = LayoutInflater.from(viewGroup.getContext()).inflate(R.layout.item, viewGroup, false); PersonViewHolder pvh = new PersonViewHolder(v); return pvh;} |

 Override the

-'s adapter.
-In our example, here's where you have to set the values of the name, age, and photo fields of the CardView
+onBindViewHolder to specify the contents of each item of theRecyclerView.
+This method is very similar to the getView method of a ListView's adapter.
+In our example, here's where you have to set the values of the name, age, and photo fields of the CardView.

 1